 What exactly is anchoring?

-The term anchoring is when you rigidly fasten your safe to the floor, wall or both by securing it to a wood or concrete foundation with strong bolts and / or fixings.
+The term anchoring is when you rigidly fasten your safe to the floor, wall or both by securing it to a concrete foundation with strong bolts and / or fixings.
 There are different ways to fix your safe that range from bolts, base plates, cables, concrete, floorboard and even under floor options.

 Not only will anchoring prevent theft of the whole safe it will also prevent leverage.
 When not bolted to the ground, criminals could knock the safe on its side and use the leverage of their body-weight to pry it open.
 Without leverage, it is virtually impossible to pry open a quality safe door when the safe is upright.